Eurydia/practice-linux-powershell/README.md

 # practice-scripting-languages

- A repository for Linux/Shell scripting
+A collection of scripting language exercises.